 DS: Well, for a while, Phattie Drums combined with R.A.
 Colby incorporated out of Johnson City Tennessee.
 They’re one of the world’s leading manufacturers of custom pipe organs and consoles.
 It’s an old school type thing, and their wood workers are some of the best in the world.

 I moved into their warehouse, and we were working together for about three years.
+My expertise with scissor lifts came at the right time since they really need a tune up.
 While I was there, they build a whole new organ and console for the U.S. Naval Academy.
 It was this huge, totally over the top project.
 Even the bench was insane, totally notched and carved and everything.
 On the back of that bench was a carved, 3D pattern that was just amazing, and I thought, ‘We should wrap that around a drum.’

 It took a long time to make that happen.
 To do it consistently and accurately, and also make drums that sound good and tune properly.
 It didn’t happen overnight.
 We started prototyping, and we had to build a custom CNC machine to make it happen.
 We had to make the first ones on a three axis CNC machine by making the staves first, individually carving them out and then putting them together.
 It was an unreal amount of work, but now we have a programmable machine, and just do it that way.

 DGR: So, Phattie, Black Label, Sounds Like Art and Cocktail Drums are all individually branded.
 Why did you decide to do that instead of including everything under the Phattie umbrella?

 DS: For the first eight or nine years, everything was under the Phattie name.
 Well, when I first started, I used a very traditional looking badge that said Stauffer Drums.
 I put that badge on everything, but then realized that all the major drum companies were named for last names.
 I wanted to do something different.